 Working the numbers

-These 3 ways to grow any business is also important because of how you think about your business goals.
+These 3 ways to grow any business are also important because of how you think about your business goals.
 Most companies want to grow and not just survive.
 In either case they often think that they just need to get more new customers.
 This only 33.3% correct per the above.

 You start by asking yourself these questions: